Characterizing downwards closed, strongly first order, relativizable dependencies: Preliminaries

 The present work is a contribution to a different -- if obviously related -- research programme, one in which the central topic of investigation is not Dependence Logic or Independence Logic or any other specific Team Semantics-based logic per se but rather \emph{Team Semantics itself}; and, under this perspective, rather than selecting ``interesting'' additional atoms and studying the logics obtained by adding them to First Order Logic we want to select ``interesting'' properties for Team Semantics-based logics and investigate which atoms (or more in general which operators, although as we will see there are plenty of open questions even in the more limited case of atoms) or collections of atoms satisfy them if added to the language of First Order Logic.

 In order to do this properly, we must first clarify exactly what a dependency atom \emph{is} in Team Semantics.
-The following definition, from \cite{kuusisto13}, is a natural starting point: \begin{Definition}[Dependency] For any $k \in \mathbb N$, a $k$-ary \emph{dependency} $\D$ is a class of models over the signature $\{R\}$ which is closed under isomorphisms, where $R$ is a $k$-ary relation symbol.
+The following definition, from \cite{kuusisto2015}, is a natural starting point: \begin{Definition}[Dependency] For any $k \in \mathbb N$, a $k$-ary \emph{dependency} $\D$ is a class of models over the signature $\{R\}$ which is closed under isomorphisms, where $R$ is a $k$-ary relation symbol.

-Given a family of dependencies $\DD = \{\D_i : i \in I\}$, we write $\FO(\DD)$ for the logic obtained by adding to the language of First Order Logic all dependency atoms $\D \tuple t$, where $\D \in \DD$ and $\tuple t$ is a tuple of terms of length equal to the arity of $\D$.
+Given a family of dependencies $\DD = \{\D_i : i \in I\}$, we write $\FO(\DD)$ for the logic obtained by adding to the language of First Order Logic (in Negation Normal Form) all dependency atoms $\D \tuple t$, where $\D \in \DD$ and $\tuple t$ is a tuple of terms of length equal to the arity of $\D$.
 The Team Semantics for $\FO(\DD)$ is defined precisely as in Definition \ref{def:teamsem}, with the additional condition \begin{description} \item[TS-$\D$] For all models $\M$ with domain $M$, all teams $X$ over $\M$, all $\D \in \DD$ and all tuples $\tuple t$ of terms in the signature of $\M$ with variables in the domain of $X$ and of length equal to the arity of $\D$, $\M \models_X \D \tuple t$ if and only if $\langle M, X(\tuple t)\rangle \in \D$.\footnote{In this work we identify the tuple $\langle M, R_1 \ldots R_n\rangle$ with the model $\M$ with domain $M$ and relations $R_1 \ldots R_n$.
 When no ambiguity regarding the choice of model is possible, as in this case, we also use the same symbol $R_i$ for the relation symbol and for its interpretation $R^\M_i$.} \end{description} \end{Definition}

-The following result shows that, no matter the choice of $\DD$, $\FO(\DD)$ is \emph{local} in the sense that the values of variables which do not appear free in a formula are irrelevant to its satisfaction or lack thereof: \begin{Proposition}[Locality] Let $\DD$ be any family of dependencies, let $\phi$ be a formula of $\FO(\DD)$, and let $\fv(\phi)$ be the set of its free variables.
+The following result, that can be found in \cite{kontinen2016decidability} together with a number of results concerning the complexity of the satisfiability problem for fragments of logics with generalized dependencies, shows that -- regardless of the choice of $\DD$ -- $\FO(\DD)$ is \emph{local} in the sense that the values of variables which do not appear free in a formula are irrelevant to its satisfaction or lack thereof: \begin{Proposition}[Locality] Let $\DD$ be any family of dependencies, let $\phi$ be a formula of $\FO(\DD)$, and let $\fv(\phi)$ be the set of its free variables.
 Then, for all models $\M$ whose signature contains that of $\phi$ and for all teams $X$ with domain containing $\fv(\phi)$,